 There are few things as comforting as a nice hot bowl of clam chowder.
-The delightful aroma of the broth fills your nostrils as you relish in every bite.
-The creaminess of the potatoes along with the delightful savoriness of the clams make it a truly comforting dish, filling you with warmth and deliciousness.
+Creamy potatoes and savory clams, nestled together in a rich broth make this a truly comforting dish, filling you with warmth and deliciousness.

 I know, I know.
 This recipe isn’t particularly low in carbs, but what it lacks in keto friendliness it makes up for in absolute deliciousness.